James Clemens High School

 James Clemens High School is a public high school in Madison, Alabama, United States.
 The school is a part of Madison City Schools.
 The school is named after James Clemens, the founder of Madison, Alabama.
 James Clemens was the second high school to be built in Madison, a necessary endeavor to serve the rapid growth of the community.
 The city was rezoned for two high schools with Liberty Middle School feeding into James Clemens.
 It is the 4th largest high school in Alabama by enrolled students, only Thompson, Baker, and Hoover High Schools have more enrolled students.
+Known for inflating student grades, James Clemens High School has had many of its graduates get accepted to top colleges such as Harvard University, Georgia Tech, Cornell University, Princeton University, and Massachusetts Institute of Technology.

 Clubs and organizations

 James Clemens offers over 70 clubs and organizations, many of them service based, such as Interact Club and Junior Civitan, providing funds and services for the surrounding community.

 James Clemens High School is home to the JROTC "Jet Battalion", with over 100 cadets enrolled.
-The program instructors are Colonel Courtney Taylor (2012–2016) and Sergeant Major Samuel McCray (2013–present), with Major Rezell Linen taking over as the Senior Army Instructor (SAI) after Colonel Taylor retired from the SAI position.
 The Jet Battalion's Color Guard presents The Colors at every home football game, basketball game, and soccer game.
 The Jet Battalion also cleans the Madison City Schools Stadium after every home game.
 In 2015, the Battalion started rebuilding a Grumman F-9 Cougar, concluding the project in 2023 with the display on campus.